Homeless Solutions provides a Hand UP, not a Handout.

 Our Philosophy is “A Hand Up, not a Handout.”
 As a private, nonprofit organization, Homeless Solutions has been helping the homeless and working poor in our community since 1983.
 We are unique in what we do.
 It’s not just about providing a healthy meal and a place to sleep.
 Our goal is to give those we serve the tools and surroundings they need to rebuild their lives and become self-sufficient.
 What sets our nonprofit apart from others is our Continuum of Housing options, including our Main Shelter, Transitional Housing Program (THP) for families, Mt.
-Kemble Home for senior women, Warming Center for street homeless in the winter, Promising Solutions campus for single women in shared housing, and the 74 Affordable Rental Housing units we own and operate.
+Kemble Home for senior women, Warming Center for street homeless in the winter, Women's Campus for single women in shared housing, and the 74 Affordable Rental Housing units we own and operate.

 We have a remarkable staff of over 50 individuals (full-time & part-time) and are governed by a Board of Trustees.